 Allergies are the sixth leading cause of chronic illness in the United States, according to the Centers for Disease Control and Prevention; more than 50 million Americans suffer from allergies.
 Some of these allergy sufferers only experience symptoms seasonally.
-If you have seasonal allergies, or hay fever, it’s important to know the cause of your symptoms.
+If you have seasonal allergies, or hay fever, it’s important to know the cause of the your symptoms.
 Talking to your primary care provider and understanding pollen count can help.The American Academy of Allergy Asthma & Immunology states that roughly 7.8% of U.S. adults over the age of 18 have hay fever, or seasonal allergic rhinitis.
 Your doctor can help you manage your seasonal allergy symptoms.
 Click To Tweet

 What’s a pollen count?